How to Calculate and Improve Your Net Worth

 The formula is: Assets – Liabilities = Net Worth

 Your regular income is not factored into your net worth until it is converted into an asset.
 For that reason, it is possible to have a high income but low net worth.
-Conversely, people with low income can build net worth through strategic saving and investing.
+Conversely, people with low incomes can build net worth through strategic saving and investing.

 Before taking steps to grow your net worth, let’s calculate its current value.
 You can find your net worth by taking an inventory of your assets and liabilities.